huggingface/blog/vlms-explained.md

 model = LlavaNextForConditionalGeneration.from_pretrained("llava-hf/llava-v1.6-mistral-7b-hf", torch_dtype=torch.float16, low_cpu_mem_usage=True)
 model.to(device)
 ```
-Pass the image and the text prompt to processor and then pass the processed inputs to call generate.
+Pass the image and the text prompt to the processor and then pass the processed inputs to call generate.

 ```python
 from PIL import Image